How to Elevate Your ITIL Incident Management Process (in 2024)

 ITIL breaks incident response into a few steps: initial diagnosis, escalation if necessary, investigation and diagnosis, resolution and recovery, and closure.

-Here are some quick tips in these areas:
+Here are some quick tips for these areas:

 Initial diagnosis